Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 The organizational budget should include all revenues and expenses for your organization.
-The program/project budget should include the requested grant amount and how you plan to spend it if you are chosen to be awarded.
+The program/project budget should include only the Annual Budget (Expense) column.

 Show All Answers

-Any organization, institution or association that is incorporated as a private, non-profit organization designated under 501(c)(3) of the Internal Revenue Code, that provides services or activities in Prince George’s County and that can supply sufficient documentation that their organization is currently in “good standing” from the State where the organization was incorporated (i.e., the State of Maryland, District of Columbia or the Commonwealth of Virginia), is eligible to apply.
+Any organization, institution or association that is incorporated as a private, non-profit organization designated under 501(c)(3) of the Internal Revenue Code and has been operating for at least 2 years as of the application deadline, that provides services or activities in Prince George’s County and that can supply sufficient documentation that their organization is currently in “good standing” from the State where the organization was incorporated (i.e., the State of Maryland, District of Columbia or the Commonwealth of Virginia), is eligible to apply.

 No. Changes have been made to the overall grant application from previous years.
 Additionally, incorrect applications are determined to be non-responsive and will not be reviewed.
-You can access this year application under the County Executive’s page by visiting Community Partnership Grants.
+You can access this year application by visiting Community Partnership Grants.

 No, there is no limit.
 However, grant awards are for one-year only.
 An organization may reapply each year with the understanding that funding is not guaranteed.

-We will accept one proposal per organization.
-In the event an organization submits more than one proposal, we reserve the right to select the application with the earliest date and time stamp
+Yes, there is a limit.
+We will accept one proposal per organization per fiscal year.
+An organization with multiple programs may only submit a grant application for one of their programs.
+In the event an organization submits more than one proposal, we reserve the right to select the application with the earliest date and time stamp.

 No. Only one request per proposal and only one proposal per organization should be submitted.